 “Home is the kingdom in which we have the daily choice to make our tiny domain one of light or darkness”.Sally Clarkson

-You cannot control any of that but you do have some influence over the home you create and you can do it without it having to place any strenuous burdens on your budget – which is another area you can gain control over.
+While you cannot control any of what happens out in the world you do have some influence over the home you create.
+And the good news is that you can do it without it having to place any strenuous burdens on your budget.

-All the ideas I am sharing with you today I have done myself over the years.
+All the ideas for decorating your hom that I am sharing with you today I have done myself over the years.
 The best thing is that you can do these things with your children and share in the joy of the season.

 1. Paint Your Own Fall Art